open5e/open5e/source/monsters/tome-of-beasts/O/oozasis.rst

 **Mirage.** As a bonus action, the oozasis can create a mirage around itself to lure victims toward it while disguising its true nature.
-This functions as the mirage arcane spell (save DC
+This functions as the :ref:`srd:mirage-arcane` spell (save DC
 16) but is nonmagical, and therefore can’t be detected using detect magic or similar magic, and can’t be dispelled.